digilogistist/NEStonia/readme.txt

     NEStonia is not your average DIY electronics project.

     This is a professional-grade project designed with commercial-grade routing, high part density, and dozens of interdependent subsystems.
-It's a love letter to modern versus vintage hardware design — and building it by hand is a serious undertaking.
+It's a love letter to modern versus vintage electronics design — and building it by hand is a serious undertaking.

     Suggested prerequisites for success: